-There are seven combined authorities that are actively progressing devolution deals and will be electing metro mayors.
+There are seven combined authorities that have actively progressing devolution deals and six have elected a metro mayor.
 The combined authorities are made up of constituent and non-constituent authorities.
 Constituent authorities have full voting rights and cannot be a member of another combined authority, non-constituent authorities can be non-constituent members of another combined authority, but it is the decision of the combined authority whether or not non-constituent members have a full vote.

-The following city regions are advancing their deals and will be electing a mayor in May 2017:
+The following city regions have devolution deals and have elected a mayor in 2017: